Creepozoids: Production

 Cast member Ashlyn Gere was a noted pornographic film actress.

 Reception

 Critical reception for the film has been mostly negative.
 TV Guide awarded the film 1 star out of 4 calling it an Alien imitation.

 Editor of Psychotronic Video, Michael Weldon, described the creature effects as "pretty bad", saying the baby monster at the film's end was the "only scary part".

 Home media

 The film was first released on DVD by Full Moon Home Video on December 9, 2003.
 Since then it has been released multiple times by different studios.

+Canceled sequel

+Plans for a sequel began in 1988 but fell through due to rights issues following the collapse of Empire Pictures.